-The University of Pennsylvania HIV Prevention Research Division is one of just 14 research facilities in the U.S. participating in a new study seeking a safe, effective, affordable HIV vaccine.
+The University of Pennsylvania HIV Prevention Research Division is one of 19 research facilities in the U.S. participating in new studies seeking a safe, effective, affordable HIV vaccine.
 We know HIV vaccines are our best hope of ending AIDS.
 Why here?
 Why now?
 And most importantly, why should you consider participating?

 Conducting an HIV vaccine trial is a significant undertaking that requires many resources and a thoughtful understanding of the affected community.
 UPenn’s HIV Prevention Research Division has longstanding expertise in this kind of project.
 The staff includes experienced doctors, nurses, and researchers as well as first-rate laboratory facilities.
 As important, the Penn group is highly committed to sustaining an excellent relationship with the GLBT community in Philadelphia.

 Having the most committed research team, or even a potentially promising vaccine, are useless unless there are people willing to take the brave step of considering participation in vaccine research studies.
 Such an opportunity exists right now.
-UPenn is looking for 18 to 50 year old HIV negative men who have sex with men to participate in this HIV vaccine study.
+UPenn is looking for 18 to 50 year old HIV negative people to participate in an HIV vaccine study.
 You cannot get HIV from the vaccine, but you can play a role in ending the HIV epidemic.

 Follow UPenn’s HIV Vaccine Prevention Division on Twitter @PhillyVax